Pearls Before Swine by Stephan Pastis for June 13, 2016

 20. Missing large

-MitmanArt almost 8 years ago
+MitmanArt over 8 years ago

 Does anybody get breathers anymore?
 I guess it’s too easy to trace calls now.
 Years ago, I had one who would actually leave breathing on the answering machine.
 Pretty sad, huh?